-Continue along this trail until you come to the edge of Kozjak lake and the end of the lower lakes, where you’ll see an information booth, maps, and signage pointing you towards food and bathrooms.
+Continue along this trail until you come to the edge of Kozjak Lake and the end of the lower lakes, where you’ll see an information booth, maps, and signage pointing you toward food and bathrooms.

 Follow the signs to food and bathrooms.
 This is also where you’ll find the boat launch.
 Enjoy your lunch if you haven’t stopped to eat along the way.

 As you leave the lunch area, head back in the direction you can along the paved road.
 You’ll see most people staying right along a dirt road (which you came in on).
 Instead, head left uphill on the paved road.
 When you come to a split, stay left, following the sign “Poljanak Selo Plitvica”.
 After a bit of walking, you’ll see cars up ahead, and an information booth.
 You are on the right track!